JacksonAllan/c_cpp_hash_tables_benchmark/README.md

 ## Running

 Close background processes, lock your CPU's frequency, and then run the executable.
-Under the out-of-the-box configuration, the benchmarks take about !!!! to complete an on AMD Ryzen 7 5800H with the CPU frequency locked at 90%.
+Under the out-of-the-box configuration, the benchmarks take about !!!! to complete on my AMD Ryzen 7 5800H with the CPU frequency locked at 90%.

 The resulting graphs are outputted to the `results` directory as a HMTL file named with a GMT timestamp.